If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 All exports are automatically downloaded by default.
 Exported files can also be downloaded from the jobs table, shown below (2).

-To view individual reads, select the NGS analysis output file and select the reads that you would like to have a closer look at.
-This will open the selected reads in the Sequence Viewer.
+To view individual reads, return to the Sequences Table and select the reads that you would like to have a closer look at.
+This will open the selected reads in the Sequence Viewer panel:

 The Annotator Result tables can be filtered by specifying a valid SQL condition using column headers as the fields to filter on.

-In the example below, right clicking and selecting the suggested
+In the example above, right clicking on the value in the Table and selecting the suggested filter:

 ['ASSAY_DATA_Biophysical_Assays:Fab Tm by DSF (°C)'] = 62.5

-After filtering, you may choose to extract the subset of sequences that meet your filtering conditions to a new Biologics Annotator Result document.
-You can do this by choosing the option for Export/Extract in the Sequences Table.
+For example, after filtering, you may choose to extract the subset of sequences that meet your filtering conditions to a new Biologics Annotator Result document.
+You can do this by choosing the option Extract and Recluster via the Export/Extract dropdown:

 Barcodes, UMIs and Single Cell Analysis

 Geneious Biologics supports preprocessing or demultiplexing of sequences with UMIs and/or Barcodes with our Collapse UMIs and Separate Barcodes tool.
-We also support identification of dominant chains with our Single Clone Analysis tool.
+We also support identification of dominant chains with our Single Cell Analysis tool.

 To view flowcharts guiding you through the Biologics platform, see this article.
-The Single Cell or Single Clone Analysis workflows may also be useful for anyone who is unsure of how to process their data with Biologics.
+The Single Cell Analysis workflows may also be useful for anyone who is unsure of how to process their data with Biologics.
 This could be barcoded data where each barcode corresponds to a dominant heavy and light chain pair, or if you have fasta/fastq files where each file is expected to have a dominant chain or pair of chains.
-This covers a range of different types of experimental processes, including both Single Cell and Single Clone workflows.

-There is also a tutorial demonstrating the use of UMIs and Barcodes here.
+There is also a tutorial demonstrating the use of UMIs and Barcodes: NGS Tutorial 3.
+Using Barcodes and UMIs.
 This is a 10X Antibody Analysis example, but the same tools can be configured for other non-10X UMI and Barcode applications.

 Need more help?